 Ports with tagging enabled will put the VID number, priority and other VLAN information into the header of all packets that flow into and out of it.
 If a packet has previously been tagged, the port will not alter the packet, thus keeping the VLAN information intact.
-Other 802.1Q compliant devices on the network to make packet-forwarding decisions can then use the VLAN information in the tag.
+The VLAN information in the tag can then be used by other 802.1Q compliant devices on the network to make packet-forwarding decisions.